 Swimmers provide officials at all galas.
 Officials are those who have trained as timekeepers and/or judges and have registered with KZNA – typically parents but can be anyone connected with the swimmer.
 This aspect of having a Competitive swimmer is a non-negotiable as all clubs have to provide a quota of officials at each gala, the number of which depends on how many swimmers are competing.
 There is great value in being on pool deck as an official, as there is much to learn and observe and your active involvement will ultimately help your swimmer.

-Should parents who live locally and who would be available to train, register and officiate, refuse to do so, then PSC will have no choice but to allocate a charge of R150 to their account during a gala that they would have been due to officiate at.
+Should parents who live locally and who would be available to train, register and officiate, refuse to do so, then PSC will have no choice but to allocate a charge to their account during a gala that they would have been due to officiate at.

 The officials roster within PSC is managed by the PSC Secretary with every effort made to keep allocations to sessions through the season as fair as possible.